Avaiga/taipy-doc/docs/manuals/userman/data-integration/index.md

         %}
         ```

+        The previous code snippet shows how to configure a data node, instantiate it,
+        retrieve it, write some data, and read it back.

     === "Data integration with user interface"

         Here is another example of how to integrate some data and visualize it using the